Spiritual Work with Children/The New Testament and Spiritual Work with Children

 Manifestations of this “protection” can be various.
 They are — apathy, lack of interest in the surroundings, defiant behavior (hypercompensation of the inferiority complex), etc.

 Such children often provoke negative emotions in adults.
-And this proves to the children that they are “bad”, causing them to increase the “protection” from the people around, who do not want to see the child’s inner essence.
+And this proves to the children that they are “bad”, causing them to increase the “protection” from the people around them, who do not want to see the child’s inner essence.
 In this way, constant increase of tension in relationships between children and adults occurs.
 In some families it is manifested more, in others — less.

 In the classes of psychic self-regulation, it is important to break this “chain”: protection — reaction of adults — protection… In every child, we have to find something good, something special, and help to uncover this from under the protective “mask”.